Page content

 Interested in following a career in research?
 Ulster University is renowned and respected for its world-leading research and its Doctoral College.
 You will be taught by world-class researchers and academics whose advances and discoveries are transforming societies and economies at home and abroad.

 Our Masters programmes are designed so that you can specialize whilst building your research skills.
 If you would like more information about your chosen field and how it can help you build towards a career in research do not hesitate to contact your Course Director.
-You can find the contact details of the Course Director or the course team in the Contact section of the course pages.
+You can find the contact details of the Course Director or the course team in the Contact section of the programme pages.

 If a Doctorate is your ultimate goal learn more about our Doctoral College